MailStronger/mailstronger-api-php/README.md

 You will need to have to create a USER_ID and a USER_KEY in your [mailstronger manager](https://www.mailstronger.com)

-You can check our full documentation of all available functions : [here](https://www.mailstronger.com/json/index.php)
+You can check our full documentation for all available functions and detailed instructions on how to use it properly : [here](https://www.mailstronger.com/json/index.php)

-You will have to create a Contact List with ListCreate or in MailStronger manager.
+In order to send email campaigns, you will have to create a Contact List with ListCreate or in MailStronger manager.

-After you have create a account on MailStronger and Install the library on your server, you can start to test with this little script.
+After you have create an account on MailStronger and Install the library on your server, you can start to test with this little script.

 ```php
 <?php